 Janus was also the guardian of gates and doors.
 He presided over the temple of peace, where the doors were opened only during wartime.
 It was a place of safety, where new beginnings and new resolutions could be forged.

-If you think about the land and the seasons, the timing of early January makes sense for most of North America.
+If you think about the land and the seasons, the timing of early January makes sense for most of Europe and for North America, too.
 The active harvest season has passed.
 The holiday frenzy is ending.

 As our founder, Robert B. Thomas, said, this is a time “of leisure to farmers … settle accounts with your neighbors … now having been industrious in the summer, you will have the felicity of retiring from the turbulence of the storm to the bosom of your family.”